malleable-systems/malleable.systems/content/pages/mission.md

 for anyone interested to keep those dependencies alive so that their workflows are not disturbed if the remote service were to shut down.

+This has many parallels with the ongoing movement towards data ownership, which is gaining popular awareness.
+Although the data ownership movement typically focuses on identity and social data, the programs and customisations that authors create are personal creative expressions.
+Authors must retain ownership of their data, programs, and customisations just as anyone would expect to have control over a book they wrote or art they created.

 ### Freely sharable

 _Recombined workflows and experiences must be freely sharable with others.[^2]_